KeyBank names new Northern Indiana market president

 People are also reading…

-Keirns joined bank in December as market president in Fort Wayne.
+Keirns joined KeyBank in December as market president in Fort Wayne.
 He has 20 years of experience in the banking industry, working in finance, credit review, internal audit, relationship management and private wealth.

-He previously served as executive director of middle market banking for Case Bank in Fort Wayne.
+He previously served as executive director of middle market banking for Chase Bank in Fort Wayne.

 He previously worked for Tower Bank & Trust Company and First Financial Bank and in public accounting as a CPA for a big four accounting firm before he ended up in banking.